ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/MSP - Plan at the moment.md

 	- [ ] Schedule call with Internal IT - Carmine ⏳ 2023-03-07
 	- Security Levels - Talk with HD about things they won't be able to do with machines #MSP

+#### Operations Side
+- [ ] Access Control Policies ⏫ 📅 2023-03-10 #MSP [[PROJECTS/MSP/NOTES/Access Control Policies Defintions Note]]
+	- [x] Request Enterprise Art* to join design here. ✅ 2023-03-07
+- [x] Meraki Portal Access ✅ 2023-03-07
+- [x] IP Info for Firewall? ✅ 2023-03-07
+- [ ] Inform MWO About new patching policies
+- [x] Setup up Pulse VPN Access and Profiles ✅ 2023-03-13
+- [ ] Talk to Ciso Global about keeping permissions updated in a shared location
+- [x] Email Steve Schidmt about weekly meetings 📅 2023-03-08 ✅ 2023-03-08
+- [ ] STEVE - Who needs access to and what level

-- [ ] What are some of the tasks we want CISO Global?
+### What are some of the tasks we want CISO Global?
 * Server Tasks
 	* Patch maintenance
 	* Metric monitoring